 When you instruct us, we will take a very close look at all of the evidence against you including witness statements and any CCTV footage.
 This will enable us to establish the strength of the Crown’s case against you and advise you about the potential outcomes.

-Contact McGovern Breach of the Peace Lawyers -Whenever and wherever you need help
+Contact our Breach of the Peace Lawyers Wishaw, Hamilton, Motherwell, East Kilbride, Glasgow & Edinburgh - Whenever and wherever you need help

 You should contact McGovern Court Lawyers as soon as possible if you find yourself accused of a breach of the peace offence.
 We will always fight your corner and we have unrivalled experience in defending these sorts of offences.
 Professional legal help with your breach of the peace or s38(1) matter is only a phone call away so phone 0169 8442 796 or please complete our online enquiry form.
 We look forward to assisting you.